Postpartum hemorrhage (also called PPH) is a serious but rare condition when a woman has heavy bleeding after giving birth.

 If you think you’re having PPH, call your health care provider or 911 immediately.

-You may have PPH if you have heavy bleeding from the vagina that doesn’t slow or stop, blurred vision, chills, or if you feel weak or feel faint.
+You may have PPH if you have heavy bleeding from the vagina that doesn’t slow or stop, blurred vision or chills, or if you feel weak or like you’re going to faint.

 Postpartum hemorrhage (also called PPH) is when a woman has heavy bleeding after giving birth.
 It’s a serious but rare condition.
 It usually happens within 1 day of giving birth, but it can happen up to 12 weeks after having a baby.
 About 1 to 5 in 100 women who have a baby (1 to 5 percent) have PPH.